ERROL LINCOLN UYS

 It was critical to have first-hand experience of Brazil.
 I began my research in Portugal, before traveling to Brazil, where I covered 15,000 miles, almost exclusively by bus to get a feel for that vast country.

 My journey took me into the sertão, the arid backlands of the Northeast and to the Casas Grandes of coastal Pernambuco.
-I voyaged the Amazon from Belem to Manaus and rode by bus down to southernmost Rondonia.
+I voyaged the Amazon River from Belem to Manaus and rode by bus down to southernmost Rondonia.
 I followed the route of the bandeirantes, the Brazilian pathfinders, west of Sao Paulo and roamed the highlands of Minas Gerais.
+I rejoiced in the beauty of Rio de Janeiro and looked beyond to realities past and present.

 The Cavalcantis of Santo Tomas and the da Silvas of Itatinga and most of the incidents involving these two families are fictional.
 Aruanã, Segge Proot, Black Peter, the Ferreiras, Antonio Paciência, Bruno Salgado -- these, too, are imaginary characters.
 The towns of Rosario and Jurema in Pernambuco and Tiberica in São Paulo do not exist.